cdapio/hydrator-plugins/core-plugins/docs/KinesisSink-batchsink.md

 **distribute:** Boolean to decide if the data has to be uniformly distributed among all the shards or has to be sent to a single shard.
 Default value is true.

 **shardCount:** Number of shards to be created, each shard has input of 1MB/s.
 Default value is 1.
+If the stream already exists, number of shards will not be modified.

 Example
 -------